framirez64/LocalEidolon/README.md

 # Eidolon

-**Eidolon** is a lightweight desktop app that connects to `llama-cli` to dynamically generate answers using a local LLM model.
+**Eidolon** is a lightweight desktop app that connects uses llama.cpp for hosting LLMs locally on a machine.

 ## Features
 - **Dynamic Streaming**: Answers appear word by word in real-time.